 - 1. Be sure to turn off the pump. - 2.
-Drain the water heater and the entire water system. - Close the valve on the bottom of the by pass kit to prevent liquid from entering the water heater - 4.
+Drain the water heater and the entire water system. - 3.
+Close the valve to water heater on the bottom and top of the by pass kit to prevent liquid from entering the water heater. - 4.
 Place siphon hose into container with anti-freeze. - 5.
 Open the valve V1 on the siphon hose.
-Be sure V2 is closed. - Turn on the pump to supply the fresh water system with antifreeze.
-It will take 2 gallons or more, depending on the size of the coach. - You may wish to place a container under faucet to catch excess antifreeze. - 8.
-Closest faucet to pump will fill first .Turn faucet 's off as contents emit antifreeze . - 9.
+Be sure V2 is closed. - 6.
+Turn on the pump to supply the fresh water system with antifreeze.
+It will take 2 gallons or more, depending on the size of the coach. - 7.
+You may wish to place a container under faucet to catch excess antifreeze. - 8.
+Closest faucets to pump will fill first .Turn faucets off as contents emit antifreeze . - 9.
 Take contents in container and pour 1 pint into each drain to protect each p-trap. - 10.
 Any left over antifreeze in container can be retained for future use.

 If you do not have a pre-built siphon hose in your coach, you could purchase or build a kit to attach to the "in" port of the water pump.
-A by -pass kit is NOT standard on all coaches.
+A by-pass kit is NOT standard on all coaches.